 In some parts of the Wellington region, cyclists are forced to mix with high traffic flows and/or traffic moving at high speeds, and to travel through busy intersections.
-Research into the type of cycling infrastructure needed to attract new cyclists found that high traffic volumes and proximity to fast moving traffic were key contributors to safety concerns
+Research into the type of cycling infrastructure needed to attract new cyclists found that high traffic volumes and proximity to fast moving traffic were key contributors to safety concerns and feelings of stress when cycling.

-1 Compared to the New Zealand mean average of people killed or seriously injured per million cycling hours. and feelings of stress when cycling.
 It found that cyclists perceived that some level of separation from other traffic improved safety.4